mozilla/gcp-ingestion/ingestion-edge/README.md

   on the filesystem where `QUEUE_PATH` is mounted below which `/__heartbeat__` will fail, defaults to `0` which disables the check
-- `METADATA_HEADERS`: a comma separated list of headers to preserve as PubSub message attributes, defaults to `Content-Length, Date, DNT, User-Agent, X-Forwarded-For, X-Pingsender-Version, X-Pipeline-Proxy`
+- `METADATA_HEADERS`: a comma separated list of headers to preserve as PubSub message attributes, defaults to `["Content-Length", "Date", "DNT", "User-Agent", "X-Forwarded-For", "X-Pingsender-Version", "X-Pipeline-Proxy"]`

 ## Testing